zeus-git/Rationalist/README.md

-# Rationalist
+# ZeusOnline
-The Rationalist is a Science website
+This is the portfolio website of Zeus Ashraf